aryavast12/Arya_-Analytics-Projects./Python/README.md

 * **Comprehensive Character Pool:** Utilizes the full `string` library to ensure passwords meet standard complexity requirements (Alphanumeric + Special Characters).
 * **Random Sampling:** Uses `random.sample()` to ensure that characters are picked without replacement from the pool, preventing predictable patterns.
 * **Customizable Length:** Allows the user to define exactly how long the password should be via terminal input.

+---
+# Multi-Tenant Rent & Utility Calculator

+## 🎯 Objective
+To automate the calculation of individual financial contributions in a shared living space, accounting for fixed rent, variable food costs, and metered electricity usage.

+## 🛠️ Tools & Concepts Used
+* **Python:** Integer casting (`int`), Variable Assignment, and Arithmetic Operators.
+* **Mathematical Logic:** Floor Division (`//`) to ensure clean, whole-number currency outputs.

+## 💻 Project Overview
+This script acts as a financial organizer for roommates or hostel residents.
+It takes multiple cost inputs and divides them equally among the total number of occupants.

+### Key Features:
+* **Utility Metering:** Calculates the electricity bill dynamically by multiplying units spent by the cost per unit.
+* **Consolidated Billing:** Aggregates rent, food, and utilities into a single `total_bill` before division.
+* **Per-Capita Distribution:** Automatically adjusts the final output based on the number of persons living in the flat.
+* **User-Friendly CLI:** Uses clear prompts to guide the user through entering their monthly expenses.

+## 🚀 How to Run
+Run the script and enter the requested values (Rent, Food, Electricity Units, Charge per Unit, and Number of People).
+The script will return the exact amount each person owes.
 * **Clean Output:** Uses the `.join()` method to convert the randomized list of characters back into a seamless string for the user.

 ## 🚀 How to Run